 Sedatives, including sleep disorder medications and anti-anxiety medications.
 These drugs interfere with the body’s circadian rhythms.
 Sleep problems can manifest as psychotic symptoms if left unchecked for too long.

 Cocaine, a powerful stimulant.
 Similar to other stimulants like methamphetamine, high doses of cocaine can produce psychosis-like symptoms in some users immediately after dosing.

 Alcohol, likely the most commonly abused drug.
 Alcohol intoxication can make it difficult to process reality in real-time, slow reaction times, and cause dissociative feelings.

 Despite the fact that these substances are generally more harmful than cannabis, the appearance rate of cannabis-induced psychosis is much greater than any other type of drug-induced psychosis.
-States that have recently enacted legislation permitting recreational marijuana sale and consumption have reported sharp increases in the number of cannabis-induced psychotic episodes reported by emergency room personnel.
+States that have recently enacted legislation permitting recreational marijuana sale and consumption have reported sharp increases in the number of cannabis-induced psychotic episodes1 reported by emergency room personnel.

 Cannabis-Induced Psychosis Symptoms and Diagnosis

 While cannabis consumption itself does not directly cause psychotic episodes in all cannabis users, excessive cannabis use can act as a trigger for psychotic symptoms in individuals susceptible to mental health disorders or with preexisting psychological conditions.
 For example, an individual struggling with depression, general anxiety disorder, or schizophrenia may experience a marked increase in symptom intensity after prolonged marijuana consumption.
 Eventually, this pattern of abuse could lead to a psychotic episode.